yaniv-shulman/rsklpr/README.md

 ```bash
 pip install rsklpr
 ```

+### What's new? ###
+- Version 0.7.0 - Metrics including local R-Squared and more efficient computation of WLS.
+- Version 0.6.0 - Bootstrap inference and confidence intervals

 ## Details ##
 Local polynomial regression (LPR) is a powerful and flexible statistical technique that has gained increasing popularity